"Everything you should know about Micro Switch"

 Double-Pole/Multi-Pole Type: Synchronously controls multiple circuits.

-By Switching Capacity:
+By Breaking Capacity:

-Standard Type: Regular current handling.
+Standard Type: Conventional current carrying capacity.

 DC Type: Optimized for DC circuit control.

-Micro Current/Large Current Type: Designed for special current requirements.
+Micro-Current/High-Current Type: Designed for special current requirements.

 By Usage Environment:

-Standard Type: Suitable for conventional environments.
+Standard Type: For conventional environments.

-High-Temperature Type (250°C): Adapted for high-temperature environments.
+High-Temperature Resistant Type (250°C): Adapts to high-temperature environments.

 VI.
 How to Maintain a Micro Switch?

 Cleaning: Regularly clean the contact surfaces to prevent oxidation and dust accumulation.
-Use alcohol swabs or WD-40 spray for cleaning.
+Use alcohol cotton swabs or WD-40 spray for cleaning.

 VII.
 Advantages and Disadvantages of Micro Switches